Wendy’s (NASDAQ:WEN) Releases FY 2022 Earnings Guidance

 Wendy’s (NASDAQ:WEN – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
-The company provided EPS guidance of $0.82-$0.86 for the period, compared to the consensus EPS estimate of $0.87.
+The company provided earnings per share guidance of $0.82-$0.86 for the period, compared to the consensus earnings per share estimate of $0.83.
 The company issued revenue guidance of -.

-Wendy’s (NASDAQ:WEN – Get Rating) last issued its quarterly earnings data on Wednesday, May 11th.
-The restaurant operator reported $0.17 earnings per share for the quarter, missing the consensus estimate of $0.18 by ($0.01).
-Wendy’s had a return on equity of 34.82% and a net margin of 10.20%.
-During the same quarter last year, the firm posted $0.20 earnings per share.
-Research analysts expect that Wendy’s will post 0.82 earnings per share for the current fiscal year.
+Wendy’s (NASDAQ:WEN – Get Rating) last announced its quarterly earnings results on Wednesday, May 11th.
+The restaurant operator reported $0.17 EPS for the quarter, missing analysts’ consensus estimates of $0.18 by ($0.01).
+Wendy’s had a net margin of 10.20% and a return on equity of 34.82%.
+During the same quarter last year, the business posted $0.20 earnings per share.
+As a group, equities analysts forecast that Wendy’s will post 0.82 earnings per share for the current year.

-A number of equities research analysts have weighed in on WEN shares.
-Citigroup reduced their target price on shares of Wendy’s from $23.00 to $18.50 in a report on Thursday, May 12th.
-BMO Capital Markets lowered shares of Wendy’s from an outperform rating to a market perform rating and reduced their target price for the stock from $28.00 to $22.00 in a report on Monday, April 18th.
-Morgan Stanley reduced their target price on shares of Wendy’s from $26.00 to $25.00 and set an equal weight rating on the stock in a report on Thursday, April 14th.
-Truist Financial reduced their target price on shares of Wendy’s from $29.00 to $27.00 in a report on Thursday, May 12th.
-Finally, Credit Suisse Group reduced their price objective on shares of Wendy’s from $27.00 to $22.00 in a research note on Thursday, May 12th.
-One research analyst has rated the stock with a sell rating, eight have given a hold rating and eleven have assigned a buy rating to the company.
-According to data from MarketBeat.com, the stock currently has a consensus rating of Buy and a consensus target price of $26.08.
+A number of brokerages have weighed in on WEN.
+Truist Financial cut their target price on shares of Wendy’s from $29.00 to $27.00 in a research report on Thursday, May 12th.
+StockNews.com began coverage on shares of Wendy’s in a research report on Thursday, March 31st.
+They issued a hold rating on the stock.
+Wedbush cut their target price on shares of Wendy’s from $28.50 to $23.00 in a research report on Thursday, May 12th.
+BMO Capital Markets lowered shares of Wendy’s from an outperform rating to a market perform rating and cut their target price for the company from $28.00 to $22.00 in a research report on Monday, April 18th.
+Finally, Evercore ISI restated a buy rating and issued a $27.00 target price on shares of Wendy’s in a research report on Friday, February 25th.
+One analyst has rated the stock with a sell rating, eight have issued a hold rating and eleven have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, Wendy’s has an average rating of Buy and an average price target of $26.08.

-Several institutional investors have recently made changes to their positions in WEN.
-Arrowstreet Capital Limited Partnership purchased a new stake in shares of Wendy’s in the first quarter worth about $26,018,000.
-Renaissance Technologies LLC purchased a new stake in shares of Wendy’s in the first quarter worth about $23,989,000.
-Charles Schwab Investment Management Inc. lifted its holdings in shares of Wendy’s by 39.8% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 2,109,753 shares of the restaurant operator’s stock worth $46,352,000 after buying an additional 601,122 shares in the last quarter.
-Vanguard Group Inc. lifted its holdings in shares of Wendy’s by 2.4% in the first quarter.
-Vanguard Group Inc. now owns 17,948,651 shares of the restaurant operator’s stock worth $394,332,000 after buying an additional 425,575 shares in the last quarter.
-Finally, State Street Corp lifted its holdings in shares of Wendy’s by 6.0% in the first quarter.
-State Street Corp now owns 4,957,246 shares of the restaurant operator’s stock worth $108,911,000 after buying an additional 282,580 shares in the last quarter.
-69.97% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors have recently added to or reduced their stakes in WEN.
+LPL Financial LLC boosted its holdings in Wendy’s by 4.4% during the third quarter.
+LPL Financial LLC now owns 49,020 shares of the restaurant operator’s stock worth $1,063,000 after purchasing an additional 2,057 shares during the last quarter.
+BNP Paribas Arbitrage SA boosted its holdings in Wendy’s by 3.6% during the third quarter.
+BNP Paribas Arbitrage SA now owns 18,237 shares of the restaurant operator’s stock worth $395,000 after purchasing an additional 641 shares during the last quarter.
+Citigroup Inc. boosted its holdings in Wendy’s by 49.5% during the fourth quarter.
+Citigroup Inc. now owns 20,184 shares of the restaurant operator’s stock worth $481,000 after purchasing an additional 6,679 shares during the last quarter.
+D. E. Shaw & Co.
+Inc. bought a new stake in Wendy’s in the fourth quarter worth about $296,000.
+Finally, Canada Pension Plan Investment Board bought a new stake in Wendy’s in the fourth quarter worth about $66,000.
+Institutional investors and hedge funds own 69.97% of the company’s stock.

 About Wendy’s (Get Rating)